marshallswain/feathers-pinia/docs/guide/use-find.md

 The `qidData`, `queryData`, and `pageData` properties all come from the service store's `pagination` object, which contains useful information for every query.
 Let's review the `pagination` object before we see how to use the `context` object.

+BE CAREFUL when using `queryWhen` as a computed function because it can cause infinite loops when the return value is truthy.
+The computed value reruns whenever the data in the `QueryWhenContext` changes.
+The general way to avoid recomputes is to make sure you toggle the value to false after the response comes back.
+Leaving it truthy will likely cause the infinite looping behavior.

 #### Pagination State <Badge text="0.25.0+" />

 The `qid`, `queryId`, and `pageId` in the below structure are all determined by the attributes in the params.